 If there is a similar product or service available, look at who buys.
 This will help you not only establish a target market, but it could also give you some pointers as to how you can set your business apart.

 Doing market research will help you decide how best to reach your market and take you one step closer to being your own boss.
+Having clarity on your market will also help in the long run when you are hiring more people to close more deals for your business.

 4. Be Financially Honest